VATSIM-UK/UK-Sector-File/.github/Style Guide.md

 ## Using this guide <a name="using"></a>

 This guide is intended to be guidelines, rather than firm and hard rules.
 Therefore, if it appears to be better style to break a 'rule', then this is encouraged.
-Indeed, it may be the case that a change is required in the guide, and if so, an issue should be opened.
+The guide is also intended to be one that can improve and be flexible, so edits are encouraged in light of changing  best practice.

+However, with that in mind, the guide is also intended to be enforced - reviewers, therefore, are well within their rights to request/make changes where submissions do not fit the Style Guide.
+This should be done where the Guide and the error in question are unambiguous.
+Where an error might be better described as one of pure taste, then it should be left to the discretion of the author.

+Reviewers, as with all changes, may choose to make edits themselves if the change is minor or for the sake of expediency.
+However, if it is clear the author is not familiar with the Guide, it is better to request a change and link them to the Guide to enable them to learn.

 ## Branch titles <a name="branch"></a>
 Branches that are related to the content of the Sector File itself (99% of the issues) should simply be titled `issue-{issue number}`.